SergeyNowitzki/OtusNetDesign/README.md

 - Even if padding is disabled, at the beginning, the router still sends a few hellos at full MTU. `always` option which is hidden can be used to prevent it.

+> We also have to take into consideration that BFD protol is not supported by EVE-NG, so BFD must disable from configuration to create adjacency between ISIS peers.

 ---

 ## Underlay.
 BGP